dy/piezo/docs/r&d.md

     + shorter conditioning a & b | c
     - unconventional

-## [ ] JSify, Cify
+## [ ] ASI: semicolons or not?
-  Draft is ready, needs polishing corners and reaching the planned feeling.
-  Taking r&d issues and aligning them.

-  * Don't enforce `;` everywhere.
+  1. Don't enforce `;` everywhere.
 Recognize newline intelligently.
     - C/Java-family has them mandatory; Also many JS folk tend to make it mandatory also.
     - It's just simpler and more explicit to have them everywhere
     - It's also a bit low-level-y feeling, which is rather good
     - easier to parse via ;
       ~ prohibits empty statements
-    - no JS problems associated with that, like newline etc.
+    - no ASI JS problems
+    - there's no that blankline intuition in natural languages nor math: newline continues prev line.
     + "bullshit" noise

+## [ ] JSify, Cify

+  Draft is ready, needs polishing corners and reaching the planned feeling.
+  Taking r&d issues and aligning them.

   * There are 4 types available: numbers, functions, booleans, strings.
 Build around that and reinforce that.

   * |>, ->, >-, -<, :> is group of similar operators, they should build intuitionn around.
 "Would be cool if JS had them"
     * |: → :>, <: loop
-    * `>- is reducer
+    * `>-` is reducer
-    * -> is lambda
+    * `->` is lambda

   * Don't extend conditionals, elvis `?:` is enough, the rest is &&, ||